Delayed Hawkes birth-death processes: Existence, uniqueness and stability

-\begin{remark} Note that existence, uniqueness and stability for the univariate, nonlinear intensity versions of the three processes given in Remark \ref{remarkgeneralised} is already proved by \cite{Massoulie}.
-For example, for the univariate delayed Hawkes process, we define a point process on $\mathbb R\times\mathbb R_+\times\mathbb R_+$, where the coordinates represent time, marks and service times, respectively.
-Then the conditional intensity can be written as where $B$ denotes the mark distribution, $J$ denotes the service time distribution, and The results of \cite{Massoulie} can be extended to a multivariate setting in the same way as is done in \cite{Stabilitypaper} for unmarked Hawkes processes.

-Those results are extended to the general model with random excitation functions in Theorem \ref{stabilityth uni}.
-This result can be compared to \cite[Theorems 2, 4]{Massoulie}, but gives more concrete conditions on $h(\cdot,\omega)$, and allows for a more direct proof. \end{remark}
+\begin{remark} Whereas existence, uniqueness and stability for the three specific processes given in Eqn.\ \eqref{eq:general} is, in principle, already implied by \cite{Massoulie}, our Theorem~\ref{stabilityth uni} above is more explicit.
+To apply \cite{Massoulie}, consider, for example, the univariate delayed Hawkes process.
+We can define a point process on $\mathbb R\times\mathbb R_+\times\mathbb R_+$, where the coordinates represent time, marks and sojourn times, respectively.
+Then the conditional intensity can be written as where $B$ denotes the mark distribution, $J$ denotes the sojourn time distribution, and Theorem~\ref{stabilityth uni} may then be compared to \cite[Theorems~2, 4]{Massoulie}: it gives more concrete conditions on $h(\cdot,\omega)$, and allows for a direct proof. \end{remark}